 - How to apply

-The Master of Human Resource Management is a specialised course designed to provide a qualification for graduates in business, government and industry.
+Accredited by the Australian Human Resources Institute, this is a specialised course designed to provide enhance qualifications for graduates in business, government and industry.

 Fees and charges